 The Team

-Kate Harvey, Program Assistant, assists with qualitative and quantitative analysis in support of Measure of America’s work.
-Among her other duties, she tends to the budget, logistics, and online presence of Measure of America.
-She recently graduated from Wesleyan University with a BA in American Studies and a minor in Civic Engagement.
-At Wesleyan, she wrote a senior essay investigating the rise of right-wing extremism in the Pacific Northwest.
+Kate Harvey, Research Analyst, supports quantitative and qualitative analysis on issues central to well-being.
+Among her other duties, she also contributes to the data visualization and mapping efforts of Measure of America.
+She graduated from Wesleyan University with a BA in American Studies and a minor in Civic Engagement.

 ALUMNI